watson-developer-cloud/node-red-labs/basic_examples/language_translation/README.md

 ![`LTConfigDropbox`](images/lt_train_dropbox.png)

+Note: You can get a sample TMX file from the documentation [here](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/language-translation/customizing.shtml).

 The next node is the Language Translation node that will get the file from the Dropbox node and send it to the service.
 This node should be configured like this: